Skip to main content

 There’s still some timing variance from clock skew and physical connection quality, so the TSPs synchronize themselves by calibrating one-byte counters for use as a shared clock between directly connected TSPs, with dedicated instructions that align the instruction stream to the TSP’s counter.

-One benefit to compile time scheduling of data transfers is that more of the physical connections between TSPs can be in use simultaneously.
+One benefit to compile-time scheduling of data transfers is that more of the physical connections between TSPs can be in use simultaneously.

 Concretely, using paths A->B->C and A->C simultaneously gives more bandwidth than only using A->C, but without a global view of all the data flow, dynamic routing protocols might conservatively not use A->B->C in case it would interfere with other uses of B’s bandwidth.

-Another benefit is that since the sending TSP knows what instruction to send data on, and the receiving TSP knows what instruction to expect data to arrive by, there’s no need for any sort of request/response protocol messages at runtime, which both reduces latency (from eliminating a round trip) and increases bandwidth utilization (from reduced header sizes/number of messages).
+Another benefit is that since the sending TSP knows what instruction to send data on, and the receiving TSP knows what instruction to expect data to arrive by, there’s no need for any sort of request/response protocol messages at runtime, which both reduces latency (from eliminating a round trip) and increases bandwidth utilization (from reduced header sizes / number of messages).

 Conclusion